Paul Hogan (darts player)

-Paul Hogan (born 30 August 1963) is an English professional darts player who plays in events of the World Darts Federation.
+Paul Hogan (born 30 August 1963) is an English professional darts player who competes in World Darts Federation (WDF) events.
 He is nicknamed "Crocodile Dundee" after the film starring his namesake, Australian actor Paul Hogan.

 Career

-Hogan made his World Championship debut in 1995, reaching the quarter finals.
+Hogan made his World Championship debut in 1995, reaching the quarter-finals.
 He beat Per Skau and Sean Palfrey before losing to Richie Burnett who went on to win the tournament.
 He returned the next year but couldn't repeat his performance of twelve months earlier, losing in the first round to Matt Clark.
 He failed to qualify for 1997 and 98 but did so for the 1999 World Championship, but again lost in the first round to Colin Monk.
 It wouldn't be until 2004 where Hogan would return to the Lakeside, beating Bob Taylor in the first round but lost in the second round to then-reigning World Champion Raymond van Barneveld.
 In 2006, he equalled his best performance at the Lakeside with a quarter-final place.
 He beat Dutchmen Mareno Michels and Albertino Essers in the first two rounds before losing to another Dutchman Jelle Klaasen who, like Burnett 11 years earlier, was the eventual champion.
 Hogan returned in 2007, but lost in the first round to Shaun Greatbatch.
 Hogan subsequently failed to qualify for several years afterwards.